-The average American owns seven pairs of jeans.
-And with all the different styles to choose from – skinny, boot cut, flared, wide-leg – it comes as no surprise.
-But tens of thousands of them are discarded each year, and many end up in overflowing landfills.
+First off, the average American owns seven pairs of jeans.
+And with all the different styles to choose from – skinny, boot cut, flared, wide-leg oy.
+Therefore it comes as no surprise.
+But tens of thousands of them discarded each year, and many end up in overflowing landfills.